Authors: Amy Garrett, Small Farms Program, Oregon State University

-For many organic farmers like GTF, it is desirable to produce seed of the crop varieties they use in production.
+For many organic farmers like GTF, it is desirable to produce seeds of the crop varieties they use in production.
 But this is difficult to do.
 Among the many constraints that prevent farmers from producing their own seed are the time and resources required to save seed.
-Specialized seed production knowledge is also critical to produce high-quality seed.
+Specialized seed production knowledge is also critical to producing high-quality seeds.
 Then land and time must be allocated for planting and caring for the crop, maintaining purity, and harvesting and conditioning the seed (Stephensen, G. et al).

 All of WGS’s crops are incorporated in the crop rotation on GTF land, and grown alongside GTF’s fresh market vegetable crops.
-WGS sells their seed at Gathering Together’s farm stand, the Wild Garden Seed web site (www.wildgardenseed.com), and major organic seed distributors nationwide and abroad.
+WGS sells its seed at Gathering Together’s farm stand, the Wild Garden Seed website (www.wildgardenseed.com), and major organic seed distributors nationwide and abroad.

 GTF gets the benefit of having unique salad varieties adapted to the conditions on their farm, increased biodiversity and floral resources for beneficial insects, as well as income during the slow winter months when farmers are buying seed from WGS.

 There are many advantages for WGS too: GTF assists the company with equipment, fertility, propagation, website, and marketing just to name a few.
 The WGS crew also enjoys the GTF workday tradition of a mid-morning break with fresh pastries, and Farm Lunch provided by farm owners John Eveland and Sally Brewer.

 Wild Garden Seed and Avoca Seed